webbhuset/elm-meetup/2018-Aug/README.md

 ### Introduction to FP and Elm

-* Pure Functions
+* Syntax and Pure Functions.
-* Function composition and application [Ellie](https://ellie-app.com/375njwssZCra1)
+* Function composition and function application.
+[Follow along on Ellie](https://ellie-app.com/375njwssZCra1)
-* Algebraic Data Types
+* Algebraic Data Types.

 ### Building UI with Style Elements